Membership, Giving & Rental

 Contact Us

-Community Collection -- Picturing Us at the Beach: Vintage Photography in the Studio and on the Sand, vintage photography from the collection of Lisa Kereszi
+Community Collection -- Picturing Us at the Beach: Vintage Photography in the Studio and on the Sand, is comprised of vintage photography from the collection of Lisa Kereszi, a critically acclaimed fine art photographer and educator at the Yale School of Art.

 Ms Kereszi images of nearby Little Gull Island, photos taken when she visited the privately owned island in 2024 with the NL Maritime Society